Deep sequence models tend to memorize geometrically; it is unclear why: Abstract

 \section{Abstract}

-In sequence modeling, the parametric memory of atomic facts has been predominantly abstracted as a brute-force lookup of co-occurrences between entities.
-We contrast this \emph{associative} view against a \emph{geometric} view of how memory is stored.
-We begin by isolating a clean and analyzable instance of Transformer reasoning that is incompatible with memory as strictly a storage of the \textit{local} co-occurrences specified during training.
-Instead, the model must have somehow synthesized its own geometry of atomic facts, encoding \textit{global} relationships between all entities, including non-co-occurring ones.
-This in turn has simplified a hard reasoning task involving an $\ell$-fold composition into an easy-to-learn $1$-step geometric task.
+Deep sequence models are said to store atomic facts predominantly in the form of \textit{associative} memory: a brute-force lookup of co-occurring entities.
+We identify a dramatically different form of storage of atomic facts that we term as \textit{geometric} memory.
+Here, the model has synthesized embeddings encoding novel \textit{global} relationships between all entities, including ones that do not co-occur in training.
+Such storage is powerful: for instance, we show how it transforms a hard reasoning task involving an $\ell$-fold composition into an easy-to-learn $1$-step navigation task. \ifarxiv

-From this phenomenon, we extract fundamental aspects of neural embedding geometries that are hard to explain.
-We argue that the rise of such a geometry, despite optimizing over mere {local} associations, cannot be straightforwardly attributed to typical architectural or optimizational pressures.
-Counterintuitively, an elegant geometry is learned even when it is not more succinct than a brute-force lookup of associations.\looseness=-1
+\else{ }\fi From this phenomenon, we extract fundamental aspects of neural embedding geometries that are hard to explain.
+We argue that the rise of such a geometry, as against a lookup of {local} associations, cannot be straightforwardly attributed to typical supervisory, architectural, or optimizational pressures.
+Counterintuitively, a geometry is learned even when it is more complex than the brute-force lookup.\looseness=-1 \ifarxiv

-Then, by analyzing a connection to \nodetovec{}, we demonstrate how the geometry stems from a spectral bias that---in contrast to prevailing theories---indeed arises naturally despite the lack of various pressures.
-This analysis also points to practitioners a visible headroom to make Transformer memory more strongly geometric.
-We hope the geometric view of parametric memory encourages revisiting the default intuitions that guide researchers in areas like knowledge acquisition, capacity, discovery and unlearning.
+\else{ }\fi Then, by analyzing a connection to \nodetovec{}, we demonstrate how the geometry stems from a spectral bias that---in contrast to prevailing theories---indeed arises naturally despite the lack of various pressures.
+This analysis also points out to practitioners a visible headroom to make Transformer memory more strongly geometric.
+We hope the geometric view of parametric memory encourages revisiting the default intuitions that guide researchers in areas like knowledge acquisition, capacity, discovery, and unlearning. \footnotemark